Shortcuts to adiabaticity with a quantum control field

 \textit{Acknowledgments.}---The authors thank L. Giannelli for insightful remarks and are grateful to R. Fazio, E. Shimshoni, C.P.
 Koch, Y. Gefen, I. Gornyi and J. Schachenmayer for stimulating comments.
+We also thank G. Anfuso for checking the numerical results.
 This work was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 429529648 – TRR306 QuCoLiMa (``Quantum Cooperativity of Light and Matter"), by the German Ministry of Education and Research (BMBF) via the Project NiQ (Noise in Quantum Algorithms), and within the QuantERA II Programme (project ``QNet: Quantum transport, metastability, and neuromorphic applications in Quantum Networks"), which has received funding from the EU's Horizon 2020 research and innovation programme under Grant Agreement No. 101017733, as well as from the Deutsche Forschungsgemeinschaft DFG (Project ID 532771420).
 In Strasbourg, R.M. acknowledges support by the ERC Consolidator project MATHLOCCA (Grant nr.~101170485), and by the French National Research Agency under the France 2030 program ANR-23-PETQ-0002 (PEPR project QUTISYM) as well as the Investments of the Future Program project ANR-21-ESRE-0032 (aQCess).